 At Haraniya, we make a special visit to a weaving centre established by Ramses Wissa Wassef, in the 1950’s, where local villagers still learn how to create magnificent tapestries.
 Wissa Wassef was an architect and Professor of Fine Art at Cairo University and he is considered by many to be the ‘father’ of Cairo’s modern tapestry industry.

 We then travel by overnight sleeper train to Luxor and board our five-star Edwardian era dahabiya for the next five days to Aswan.
 In Luxor we see all the sights including the superb Luxor Museum and the Valley of the Kings.
 On cruise we visit the temples at Edfu and Komombo and in Aswan we make a special visit to the Nubian Museum.
 There is also time for an optional side trip to see the great temples at Abu Simbel.
-A highlight is our late afternoon camel ride to St Simeon’s Monastery.

 We also have the opportunity to meet local Nubian women in their home, where they make traditional caps and baskets.